seba54322/dark_lyrics_analysis/README.md

 The global process starts with a collection of txt files, each of one has a full album on it, inside a folder for each artist: artist/lyrics_album_n.txt

-LDA On the whole corpus (PyLDAvis): <a href="https://htmlpreview.github.io/?https://github.com/seba54322/dark_lyrics_analysis/blob/master/lda_aries.html" target="_blank">version 1</a>
+<a href="http://htmlpreview.github.io/?https://github.com/twbs/bootstrap/blob/gh-pages/2.3.2/index.html" target="_blank">LDA On the whole english corpus (PyLDAvis)</a>

-tSNE visualization of the 10 closest words, for 10 random words, with PCA into 2 dimensions. <a href="https://github.com/seba54322/dark_lyrics_analysis/blob/master/similar_words.png" target="_blank">version 1</a>
+<a href="https://github.com/seba54322/dark_lyrics_analysis/blob/master/similar_words.png" target="_blank">tSNE visualization of the 10 closest words, for 10 random words, with PCA into 2 dimensions.</a>

 Scatterplot visualization of words from Power Metal vs Black Metal, ranked by frequency percentile.<a href="https://htmlpreview.github.io/?https://github.com/seba54322/dark_lyrics_analysis/blob/master/power_black_v2_pretty.html" target="_blank"> version 1</a>